 - Hunger is on the rise.
 Read our response to the 2020 SOFI Report to learn what we’re doing about it.

 - Most young people believe we can end world hunger!
-Read this special report from THP-Sweden (Swedish.
-English translation coming soon!)
+Read this special report from THP-Sweden (English Translation)

 - Our Global Board has declared a steadfast commitement to the end of hunger.
 Read their full declaration and join us in making your own!